 Field trips are included in the tuition cost for the NHSI.
 Previous field trips have included Navy Pier, the Lincoln Park Zoo, and the Chicago Museum Campus.
 Students may consider bringing a small amount of spending money if they wish.

-4-week (Residential and Commuter) & 6-week Policy Debate applicants are eligible to apply for financial aid through NHSI.
+6-week & 4-week (Residential and Commuter) applicants are eligible to apply for financial aid through NHSI.
 If you would like to be considered for financial assistance you should notate your interest in the Financial Aid section of your initial NHSI Application.
 Once your application has been processed you will receive an email with further directions on how to submit and complete the FACTS Financial Aid Application.

 Scholarships and Financial Aid awards are determined by the Financial Aid Committee and are made based on financial need.

 While 1-week applicants are NOT eligible to apply for financial aid through the NHSI, we encourage all students to look into outside funding options.
 Students should inquire with their school about Activities Funds, talk with the PTA, or local service clubs such as Rotary, Lions, Kiwanis, or AAUW.
 Past students have also run successful crowd funding campaigns on sites such as Kickstarter and Go Fund Me.
 In Policy Debate, for students from Urban Debate Leagues (UDLs), they may apply for the Vincent J. Binder Urban Debate Scholars Award, which helps fund the summer Institute for UDL students.

 We recommend that students in the top third of their class with at least a “B” average apply.
 Exceptions are made.
 We look for evidence of high motivation, interest, and scholastic ability.